akostrik/stage_telegram_python/README.md

 ## Database details
 A noSql database usage is explained chiefly by the changing number of the `characteristics`, as well as by changing of the `characteristics` themselves, while adjusting the application.
 The `characteristics` are kept in the collections `characteristics` and `messages`.

-MongoDB usage is explained by its cloud database service _MongoDB Atlas_ and its popularity.
-The database operations of this project are simple, so another noSql database would probably provide about the same functionality and speed.
+The reason for using MongoDB is its _MongoDB Atlas_ cloud database service and its popularity.
+The operations affecting the database of this project are simple.
+As a result, another noSql database would likely provide roughly the same functionality and at the same speed.

 _MongoDB Atlas_ provides automatic failover, ensuring high availability, to prevent data loss.